RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/2Chr.md

 <sup>11</sup> There I have set the ark, in which is Yahweh’s covenant, which he made with the children of Israel.”

 <sup>12</sup> He stood before Yahweh’s altar in the presence of all the assembly of Israel, and spread out his hands
-<sup>13</sup> <sup>a</sup>long, five cubits wide, and three cubits high, and had set it in the middle of the court; and he stood on it, and knelt down on his knees before all the assembly of Israel, and spread out his hands toward heaven).
+<sup>13</sup> (for Solomon had made a bronze platform, five cubits<sup>a</sup> long, five cubits wide, and three cubits high, and had set it in the middle of the court; and he stood on it, and knelt down on his knees before all the assembly of Israel, and spread out his hands toward heaven).
 <sup>14</sup> Then he said, “Yahweh, the God of Israel, there is no God like you in heaven or on earth—you who keep covenant and loving kindness with your servants who walk before you with all their heart;
 <sup>15</sup> who have kept with your servant David my father that which you promised him.
 Yes, you spoke with your mouth, and have fulfilled it with your hand, as it is today.